Agbiolab logo

 information to assist in product characterization and

-intended to replace the sensory analysis by a tasting panel (8
+not intended to replace the sensory analysis by a tasting

-to 12 tasters), required by the International Olive Council (IOC)
+panel (8 to 12 tasters), required by the International Olive

-and the US Department of Agriculture (USDA) for assessing
+Council (IOC) and the US Department of Agriculture

 Assessment?

-taster can use this information to properly rate oil style (mild,
+trained taster can use this information to properly rate oil

 Olive oil importers may benefit from this information when

-chemical quality profile, but also insight into defects, possible
+standard chemical quality profile, but also insight into

 transportation, storage and aging.
 Spot checks could be a